JordyvdB97/mosquito-genomes-pipeline/Mitogenome_UNIX_pipeline.md

 As the Refseq dataset is continously updated we placed the uploaded a copy of the database as it was in January 2022 (139 mitogenomes - 139 species; 17 genera) in this Github repoistory: [link](https://github.com/JordyvdB97/mosquito-genomes-pipeline/blob/5eb2f5d19e5e043b5f727edfb5274728bbfae4c5/Culicidae_mt_GenBank_refseq_January_2022.gb).

 ## 4. De Novo assembly
-Assemble mitochondrial genomes using GetOrganelle.
+Assemble mitochondrial genomes using [GetOrganelle](https://github.com/Kinggerm/GetOrganelle/).

-Making directory:
+Creating directory:

-- <code>mkdir /fileserver/3getorganelle_assembly/</code>: Directory for assembly results.
+- <code>mkdir /fileserver/4getorganelle_assembly/</code>: Directory for assembly results.

 Assembly process: